BaymaxMistral/Baymax/Backend/README.md

    pip install -r requirements.txt
    ```

 4. Set up the environment variables by creating a `.env` file in the `app` directory.
-Refer to the [Environment Variables](#environment-variables) section for details.

 ## Usage